Aoibheannmangan/test-scheduler/docs/index.md

 ## Description

 This project is a React.Js web application with a Python and SQLite backend used for grabbing and storing REDCap data.
-This project was created as part of our residency from Immersive Software Engineering in the University of Limerick.
 Initially this was just a tool for conducting Aimhigh visits and appointment bookings but this has now been expanded to a multitude of studies as a way to replace the google calendar.
-(Implementation of this google calendar is not yet integrated.)

 ---

 ## Further Details

-Please see the [getting started](user-guide/getting-started.md) for further details.
+Please see table of contents to view topics such as API Documentation, Component Guide and Scheduler Guide for further details.
+This documentation is for helping developers who may be adding to the Infant scheduler.
+In this version, there is many functional portions as well as areas which do need improvement

 ## Reference Guide